Anatomy in a Changing Field. Why it Still Matters.

 What does it mean to teach anatomy in today’s fast-changing medical world?

 As an anatomist at Amsterdam UMC, I ask myself this question often, especially as I prepare the dissection room early in the morning.
-The scalpels are ready, the tables quiet, soon to be filled with voices of students, curiosity, and the unmistakable tension that comes with encountering the human body for the first time.
+The scalpels are ready, tables still quiet, soon to be filled with voices of students, curiosity, and the unmistakable tension that comes with encountering the human body for the first time.

 I’m Yourik, a Belgian anatomist who, like many, stands on the shoulders of giants.
 One of them is Andreas Vesalius, the revolutionary 16th-century physician who dared to look beyond dogma and cut into truth, quite literally.
 His courage to question established knowledge inspires me still.
 In sharing this reflection, I want to show how anatomy education has evolved, how tools like Enatom help bring it to life, and why sparking curiosity may be our greatest teaching tool.